 Pear and almond impossible pie is said to be impossible to fail when you make it.
 Created in the USA in the early 1970’s by General Mills, makers of a product called Bisquick which is an all purpose baking mix, not readily available here in Australia.

 The recipe featured on the box for Bisquick and apparently was the most successful corporate recipe in US food marketing history.
 So no wonder there are a gazillion recipes floating about for both sweet and savoury versions.

-This impossible pie is a fabulous pantry standby dessert that only takes minutes to make.
+This pear and almond impossible pie is a fabulous pantry standby dessert that only takes minutes to make.
 I was making this dessert in the early 80’s and it had completely slipped off my baking radar until now.
 I guess it is the constant quest to discover the next fabulous recipe to make that sometimes a favourite just goes to the back of the pack.
 Not anymore!